KenKundert/why-invest-in-bitcoin/README.rst

 currency.
 Once bitcoin is established, people can freely choose between bitcoin or the fiat currency.
-Once people start choosing the bitcoin, those that control the fiat currencies, the central banks, are forced to change their ways, otherwise their currencies will become irrelevant.
+Once people start choosing the bitcoin, those that control the fiat currencies, the central banks, are forced to change their ways, otherwise their currencies quickly become irrelevant.
 Thus, the competition forces fiat currencies to become more like bitcoin, which might stop bitcoin from completely replacing the fiat currency.
 However, the competition only becomes effective when bitcoin becomes much larger.
 Bitcoin is simply too small at the moment to change the behavior of central banks, but if it becomes 50-100× larger it starts to threaten fiat currencies and so the central bankers must react to bitcoin.
 They start to compete with bitcoin by lowering the inflation in their currencies to negligible levels.
 That slows the growth of bitcoin, but at that point bitcoin has already grown substantially.
 Thus, even if bitcoin does not completely replace the dollar, its price should grow to at least 10× and more likely 100× its current value before central banks react.
 Investing in bitcoin will be tremendously rewarding even it never completely displaces the dollar.

 Bitcoin Is Unique